cosmos/sdk-tutorials/academy/my-own-chain/game-wager.md

 }
 ```

-Remember that players can still reject games.
-Therefore, there is no risk of players being coerced into expensive games.
 To have Starport and Protobuf recompile these two files, you can use:

 ```sh
 $ starport generate proto-go
 ```

-How about adding a helper function to `StoredGame` using the Cosmos SDK `Coin` in `full_game.go`?
-It encapsulates the knowledge of what this wager is about:
+Now add a helper function to `StoredGame` using the Cosmos SDK `Coin` in `full_game.go`.
+It encapsulates information about the wager:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/a8e8cdfe3f02697495f15d2348ed960635f32dc3/x/checkers/types/full_game.go#L71-L73]
 func (storedGame *StoredGame) GetWagerCoin() (wager sdk.Coin) {